blockchyp/blockchyp-java/README.md

 ## Using the SDK

-Once the BlockChyp SDK is in your classpath, you can start using it to run transaction.
+Once the BlockChyp SDK is in your classpath, you can start using it to run transactions.
 All interaction with BlockChyp is done via the BlockChypClient class.

 Just instantiate the BlockChypClient class, add your credentials and start charging.
 Here's an example..